Hang-Ho/My-Restaurant-List/README.md

 # My-Restaurant-List
-This project is using Python and SQLite to create a restaurant list application.
+This project is using Python, SQLite, Tkinter to create a restaurant list application.
 Users can add or remove restaurant form their list.
 Users can also find or rate restaurants.
 * Main menu:
 Add new restaurant: